Premium Online Therapy & Coaching Services

-Postnatal Depression
+Postnatal Depression Therapy

 What is postnatal depression?

-It is not at all uncommon for women to feel a bit tearful and anxious in the first two weeks after giving birth, this is what is known as the ‘baby blues’.
-Although, if these symptoms last longer than two weeks, it may be a sign of depression.
-We can help you to recognise and understand the symptoms as well as giving you the right tools and coping strategies.
+Postnatal depression is a type of depression that affects more than 1 in 10 women within a year after giving birth.
+It’s not uncommon to feel a bit tearful and anxious in the first two weeks after giving birth.
+This is what is known as the ‘baby blues’.
+But if these symptoms last longer than two weeks, it may be a sign of depression.

-Jump to section:
+Jump to section

 • A continual feeling of sadness and low mood